s-nagesh/basic-setup/README.md

 # basic-setup
-Trying a little bit of  good code
+I Trying a little bit of  good code